Heavy snowfall leads to further course reduction: 47-kilometer stage in Paris-Nice

 Cycling

 The stage to Auron and Paris-Nice have not exactly been a happy marriage so far.
 After the route already had to be adjusted in both 2024 and 2025, it is now realistic that the queen stage of the Race to the Sun could once again be hit by the weather for a third year in a row.
-Forecasts for this weekend point to a strong chance of snow and freezing temperatures.
+The weather conditions made it impossible to finish at the ski resort, and the heavy snowfall even forced another change of plans.
+So what’s left?
+About an hour of racing.

 ADVERTISEMENT